GMAT Score for Michigan Ross School of Business

 Setting Your GMAT Score Goal

 Ask yourself, are there weaknesses in your applicant profile that your GMAT score could help balance out?
-For example, perhaps your quant background is not particularly strong.
+For example, perhaps your quant academic background is not particularly strong.
 In that case, a high GMAT Quant score could help reassure admissions that you can succeed in quant-heavy classes.

 Scenario 1